mtth-bfft/libiris/docs/03-security-primitives/windows.md

-# Identities
+# Windows security model and sandboxing primitives

-Several types of objects can have distinct identities: local users, users from an Active Directory domain if the computer is federated into one, service processes running in the background, etc.
-All identities are identified by their **Security IDentifiers (SID)**, a list of integers split hierarchically in the form:
+All identities (local users, services running in the background, scheduled tasks, users from an Active Directory domain if the host is federated into one, etc.) are identified by their **Security IDentifiers (SID)**, a list of integers split hierarchically in the form:

 	S-<revision number, must be 1>-<authority>[-<subauthority>]*-<relative ID>

 Lots of SIDs are so-called **well-known**[3], meaning they are the same across all Windows hosts.
 A common example is S-1-5-18 (LocalSystem, the most privileged identity used by the operating system itself).

-# Mandatory Access Control model

-# Discretionary Access Control model
+## Discretionary Access Control model

 Windows represents most data exposed to userland processes in the form of **objects**, a kernel data structure which provides userland references in the form of **handles** (indexes in a per-process table of pointers).